-26 Troubleshooting guide
+23 Troubleshooting guide

-SYMPTOM CAUSE POSSIBLE REMEDY Feedback, "whistling" Is your earmold or dome inserted correctly?
+SYMPTOM CAUSE POSSIBLE REMEDY Feedback, "whistling" Is your hearing aid inserted correctly?
 Put it in again.
 Is the volume very loud?
 Reduce it.
-Is the earmold or dome clogged or broken?
-Clean the earmold or dome, or visit your hearing care professional.
+Is the waxguard clogged or broken?
+Replace or visit your hearing care professional.
 Are you holding an object (e.g. a hat, a telephone receiver) close to a hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
 No sound Is the hearing aid turned on?
 Switch it on.
 Is the hearing aid in telecoil mode?
 Switch to the microphone program.
 Is there a battery in the hearing aid?
 Insert a new battery.
 Is the battery still good?
 Replace with a new one.
-Is the earmold or dome clogged or broken?
-Is the receiver tube damaged?
-Clean the earmold or dome, or visit your hearing care professional.
+Is the waxguard clogged or broken?
+Replace or visit your hearing care professional.
 Is your ear full of wax?
 Visit your physician.

 SYMPTOM CAUSE POSSIBLE REMEDY Sound is distorted, spluttering or weak?
 Is the battery dead?
 Replace it with a new one.
 Is the battery dirty?
 Clean it or replace it with a new one.
-Is the earmold or dome clogged or broken?
-Is the receiver tube damaged?
-Clean the earmold or dome, or visit your hearing care professional.
-Did your hearing aid get wet?
+Is the waxguard clogged or broken?
+Replace or visit your hearing care professional.
+Did your hearing aid get moist?
 Use a desiccant.
 Battery drains very quickly Did you leave your hearing aid switched on for long periods of time?
 Always switch off your hearing aid when you are not using them, e.g. during the night.
 Is the battery old?
 Check the date on the battery packaging.

-27 Warranties and repairs
+24 Warranties and repairs